Generic Name: Terbinafine hydrochloride

 Dosage Form: tablet

-Terbinafine hydrochloride tablets are indicated for the treatment of onychomycosis of the toenail or fingernail due to dermatophytes (tinea unguium).
+Terbinafine tablets, USP are indicated for the treatment of onychomycosis of the toenail or fingernail due to dermatophytes (tinea unguium).

 Terbinafine Dosage and Administration

 Fingernail onychomycosis: One 250 mg tablet once daily for 6 weeks.

 Toenail onychomycosis: One 250 mg tablet once daily for 12 weeks.